 Teams and Squads for Women’s Big Bash League 2025

-Eight teams are competing this season.
-Each team has a mix of Australian stars and international superstars.
-Here’s who’s playing for which team.
+Eight teams competed this season.
+Each squad featured a mix of Australian stars and international players.
+Below is a look at which players represented each team.

 1. Adelaide Strikers Women